 Distressed Banks Resource Center

-The rapid collapse of Silicon Valley Bank, Signature Bank and distress at others, continues to create uncertainty in the global economic economy.
-Customers and counterparties worldwide—including funds, portfolio companies, and individuals—are facing unique legal and operational challenges as a result.
-Companies are working to overcome disruptions in their daily business operations and to mitigate short- and long-term risks amidst the bank failures.
+The rapid collapses of Silicon Valley Bank, Signature Bank and First Republic Bank, self-liquidation of Silvergate Bank and financial distress at other financial institutions continue to create uncertainty in the U.S. and global financial markets and economy.
+Customers and counterparties worldwide—including funds, portfolio companies and individuals—are facing unique legal, commercial and operational challenges as a result.
+Companies are actively working to overcome disruptions in their daily business operations and to address and mitigate short- and long-term risks arising from these bank failures and related fallout.
+Gibson Dunn has created a multidisciplinary task force to assist our clients during these challenging times.

-These bank failures present a highly fluid and complex situation.
-In addition, each customer account loan or other relationship is subject to specific contractual arrangements between the customer and the bank that should be individually reviewed.
-Gibson Dunn is equipped to provide strategic counsel and advise clients on how to best approach many of the key issues.
+These bank failures represent a highly fluid and complex situation that continues to evolve.
+In addition, each customer deposit account, loan or other relationship is subject to specific contractual arrangements between a customer and its bank or other financial services provider that should be individually reviewed.
+Moreover, the expected response from federal and state financial regulatory agencies will shape and shift—in some cases dramatically—the regulatory landscape and supervisory expectations for institutions of all sizes.
+Gibson Dunn is equipped to provide strategic counsel and advise clients on how best to approach many of the key issues.
 We can assist in addressing specific questions, including by executing a comprehensive approach to guide clients.

-Given the rapidly evolving circumstances, please review the latest updates via the FDIC, Federal Reserve Board and Silicon Valley Bridge Bank, in addition to the summary below.
-This page was last updated Tuesday, March 14, 2023.
+Given the rapidly evolving circumstances, please review the latest updates via the FDIC and Federal Reserve Board, in addition to the summaries below.
+This page was last updated May 19, 2023.

 LATEST UPDATES